yslan/nekAscent-demo/L0_1_nekAscent_configuration.md

 We will use ALCF/Aurora as an example.
 You can skip this if you already have a NekRS installtion (with or without ascent module).

-1. Install NekRS with modules from `nekrs/scripts`.
+-  Install NekRS with modules from `nekrs/scripts`.

    To recap, on Aurora
-   a.
-Get nekrs.
+   1. Get nekrs.
 Can be at Home or Project Work.
       ```
       git clone https://github.com/Nek5000/NekRS.git nekrs_repo_v24dev
       cd nekrs_repo_v24dev
       git checkout v24-development
       ```

-   b.
-Load modules
+   2. Load modules
       ```
       module load cmake